Palestinian killed after stabbing two Israeli police officers in Jerusalem, police say | Law-Order

 Palestinian killed after stabbing two Israeli police officers in Jerusalem, police say

-Israeli police shot and killed a Palestinian man after he stabbed two officers at a gate to Jerusalem's walled Old City on Monday, a police statement said, in the second such incident in two days.
+Israeli police shot dead a Palestinian man after he stabbed two officers at a gate to Jerusalem's walled Old City on Monday, a police statement said.
+It was the second such incident in two days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)